Architecture (ARCH)

 Study of a selected topic in Architecture at an advance level.
 May be repeated as topics change.
 Prerequisites vary with topics.

 Sequential work learning experience for which compensation may be received.
-Placements arranged and approved, supervised and evluated by full time Architecture faculty.
+Placements arranged and approved, supervised and evaluated by full time Architecture faculty.
 Elective credit only (normally 40/hours credit) to maximum of 12 credits per program.
 May be repeated for credit.
 Graded Pass/Fail.

 Advanced independent study of various fields of Architecture through independent reading, writing, laboratory work, or field investigation.
 Requires a written report.
 May be repeated to a total of 8 credits.